 Reminder to Play it Safe Outdoors in Winter

-(Nov.
-28, 2018) — The Forest Preserve District of DuPage County reminds visitors to play it safe while enjoying ice fishing, snow tubing, cross-country skiing and other fun winter activities.
+(Dec.
+4, 2019) — The Forest Preserve District of DuPage County reminds residents to play it safe while enjoying ice fishing, snow tubing, cross-country skiing and other fun winter activities.

 “The safest way to enjoy the outdoors is with another person so you’re not alone if there’s an emergency,” said Dan Jones, assistant site operations manager and longtime District ranger.
 “If that’s not possible, let someone know where you’re going and when you expect to be back.”

-Wind, snow, rain, sunlight, water levels, underground springs and temperature can all affect the strength of the ice, which can vary greatly over one body of water.
+Ice strength can be affected by wind, snow, rain, sunlight, water levels, underground springs and temperature, which can vary greatly over one body of water.
 Anyone venturing out onto the ice should know the signs of dangerous conditions:

 ● Cracks, ridges or faults